jenyayel/MicroServiceTemplate/README.md

 ## Dependencies

-The only dependency is [.NET Core 2.0](https://www.microsoft.com/net/download/archives):
+The only dependency is [.NET Core 2.1](https://www.microsoft.com/net/download/dotnet-core/2.1):
-* If you need to build and developer get SDK here
+* If you need to build and develop get SDK
 * If you only need to run (outside of Docker), then get only runtime

 ## What it has